Join a team of passionate, committed, and fun people dedicated to ensuring teens and young adults can get help when they need it most.

 These positions have an immediate start date for training, however, is on an as needed basis once trained.
 They are nonexempt positions with a base hourly wage of $21.00, with a possible shift differential of $2.00 or $4.00, depending on shift covering.
 These positions are located in St Albans, VT.

-This position provides support for youth staying in the Nightly Shelter.
-As an important part of this community, you’ll help youth achieve housing stability, heal from trauma, and accomplish their goals.
-Staff will model effective, appropriate, and timely communication with others regarding resident updates.
-Timely and accurate completion of record keeping is also essential to this position.
-The permanent part time weekend position consist of Saturday and Sundays 1:30 am – 9:30 am.
+This is a weekend overnight shift; Saturday and Sunday 1:30 am – 9:30 am.
 It is an awake position; staff are expected to be awake during the entire shift.
-The Youth Coach is expected to participate in ongoing supervision and group supervision to address personal and programmatic development goals, care coordination, and training needs.
-We offer a competitive hourly wage of $21.00 with a $4.00 shift differential
+The Nightly Shelter Youth Coach is expected to participate in ongoing supervision and group supervision to address personal and programmatic development goals, care coordination, and training needs.
+We offer a competitive hourly wage of $21.00 with a $4.00 shift differential.

 Are you passionate about empowering youth and making a meaningful difference in your community?
 Join our Basic Needs Program at the Drop-In Center as a Youth Coach.